FAQs on Tickets

 Can I view the tickets I follow?

-No, you can't.
-This is because Zoho Desk doesn't provide the filter criteria that are required to filter out tickets followed by you.
+This feature is currently unavailable.
+This is because Zoho Desk doesn't provide the filter criteria that is required to sort tickets that you follow.
 Currently, you can only view updates of tickets that you follow in the Notification Center.
 You can access the same by clicking the Notifications icon ( ) in the top bar.

-Views help you to filter out tickets based on your preference so that you don't have to go through all the tickets in your Zoho Desk.
-You can go a step further and star certain views so that you don't even have to go through the hassle of going through all the ticket views.
-When you star a view, it stays at the top of your left panel so you can quickly launch them.
+Views help to filter tickets based on your preference, so that you don't have to go through all the tickets in your Zoho Desk.
+You can go a step further and star certain views to find them easily under ticket views.
+When you star a view, it stays at the top of your left panel.

 To star a view, follow the steps mentioned below: